Just Can't Get Enough (Depeche Mode song): Commercial performance

+Critical reception

+Upon its release, Smash Hits reviewer Tim De Lisle found the song "A less memorable but sound enough follow-up to "New Life"; well executed and good for dancing."
+A review in Melody Maker reviewed the song negatively, saying "Just Can't Get Enough: I can, you will.
+Catchy, disposable."
+Record World said that "music box synthesizers toy with a catchy melody line and a chorus chants the title over and over again while a tape-recorded rhythm track provides the dance beat."

+In 2017, Billboard magazine included "Just Can't Get Enough" on their list of Top 20 Depeche Mode songs.

 Music video

-The "Just Can't Get Enough" video, directed by Clive Richardson, was the band's first, and is the only video by the band which includes Vince Clarke.
+The "Just Can't Get Enough" video, directed by Clive Richardson, was the band's first, and is the only video by the band to feature Vince Clarke.

-The exterior scenes in the video are filmed at The Southbank Centre that is, the undercroft and a now demolished stairway at the eastern corner of the Royal Festival Hall.
+The exterior scenes in the video are filmed at the Southbank Centre that is, the undercroft and a now demolished stairway at the eastern corner of the Royal Festival Hall.